Detailed Statistics from the 'Get Data Out' programme > Data

 The Get Data Out tables were last updated on 2022-04-28.
 A list of all data releases is available at the bottom of the page.

 The data can be downloaded from the links above.
 Alternatively tools and webpages can be pointed directly to the data at our static URLs.
 Click here for more detail for developers about the data structures and accessing the data.

 The data is signed off as non-disclosive and is released under an Open Government Licence.
 You are free to copy, publish, distribute and transmit the information, and to adapt it and include it in your own products.
 The attribution statement that must be included with any reuse of the data is:

-Data for this [study/ project/ report/tool] is based on patient-level information collected by the NHS, as part of the care and support of cancer patients.
-The data is collated, maintained and quality assured by the National Cancer Registration and Analysis Service, which is part of Public Health England (PHE).
+This work uses data that has been provided by patients and collected by the NHS as part of their care and support.
+The data is collated, maintained and quality assured by the National Cancer Registration and Analysis Service, which is part of NHS Digital (NHSD).
 The data is taken from the Get Data Out tables.

 Understanding the Get Data Out groupings

 The Get Data Out programme partitions diagnoses of cancer into many small groups, where each group contains approximately 100 people with the same characteristics.

 The grouping process can be imagined as a rooted branching tree, where the first node is the group 'all tumours', and each branch point divides by a dimension of interest (e.g. age, region, sex).
 If a node contains too few tumours then it cannot be divided further without making groups of less than 100, and so the tree terminates there.
 If the node has enough tumours it branches again by the next dimension of interest.
 We have visualised the trees for each tumour type, and you can view them on the pages dedicated to each tumour type.

 The Get Data Out tumour groupings are explained in more detail in the documents below:

 - Bladder, Urethra, Renal Pelvis and Ureter